-A temperature of 100 degrees or more Pale or flushed face Sore throat Red or pink eye Nausea or vomiting Headache Thick, yellowish/greenish discharge from nose or eyes Loss of energy or decrease in activity
+Thick, yellowish/greenish discharge from nose or eyes Loss of energy or decrease in activity

+Diarrhea Farache

-Diarrhea Earache Rash or infection of the skin
+Rash or infection of the skin

 If the symptoms are severe or last for more than 24 hours, you should contact a physician.
-Generally, the person may return to the program when he/she is free of signs of illness for 24 hours or have been on antibiotics for 24 hours.
+Generally, the person may return to the program when he/she is free of signs of illness for 24 hours without fever reducing medications or have been on antibiotics for 24 hours.
 However, there may be times when it is necessary for the person to be seen by a physician before returning to the program.